oeg-upm/soca/README.md

 Once the container has been built you may execute the SOCA container by running the following:
 ```
 docker run -it --network [network influx is running on] [container name]

 ```
+##SOCA-Dash
+Once this has been done you may create a grafana dashboard using SOCA-Dash.json.
+You will need to have connected the grafana to the influx database.
+To do so you will need to use the previously created influx token.
+You must create a influxQL data source.
+Due to version 2.0 you will need to add a header containing "Authorisation" or "Authorization" and the value being the influx token.
+For the database value put the bucket name; for the login we recommend the admin login credentials or the user you created the v1 authorisation with.

+Once the datasource has been added it's as easy as importing the soca dash json file to the grafana and using the influxQL data source for all options.

 ## Usage